Free Quote

 Any information provided is confidential and is used solely to assist you.

+If you have a no insurance ticket in Ontario, you have every reason to be concerned.
+The correct choice would be to consider fighting the ticket.
+Driving with no insurance is a big mistake.
+If you have been charged under the Compulsory Automobile Insurance Act (CAIA) for having no insurance, please allow OTD Legal the opportunity to help rectify this mistake.
 In Ontario, vehicles are required to be insured by their owners before being driven.
-The traffic violation “Operate Motor Vehicle – No Insurance” falls under Compulsory Automobile Insurance Act (CAIA) section 2(1)(a).
+The traffic violation “Operate Motor Vehicle on Highway – No Insurance” falls under the Ontario Compulsory Automobile Insurance Act.
 Automobile insurance protects both the driver as well as anyone else impacted by their driving due to property damage, injury, or death.
 Not only could failing to have proper insurance result in devastating financial hardship should you be sued in the event of an accident, but it could also lead to being charged by the police and facing severe court penalties.
+These four main insurance-related charges are generally referred to as:

 - operate the motor vehicle; or